 Most people know they want an online community.
 Far fewer know what kind to build, what features they actually need, or where to host it.
 That gap is why so many community projects stall before they launch.
 This guide closes it.

-Below is a practical, step-by-step path to starting an online community from scratch, plus a clear map of the different community types so you can see exactly which setup fits what you have in mind.
-Whether you want a discussion forum, a Q&A site, a marketplace, or a media community, the first five steps are the same.
+Below is a practical, step-by-step path to starting an online community from scratch, with a full map of community types, a platform comparison table, a launch checklist, and tactics for reaching your first 100 members.
+Whether you want a discussion forum, a Q&A site, a marketplace, or a media community, the first steps are the same.

 Communities fail when they try to be everything to everyone.
 Before anything else, write one sentence: who is this for, and what do they get by joining.